Bertk/arcade-light/Documentation/ArcadeLightSdk.md

 ### Project name conventions

 - Unit test project file names shall end with `.UnitTests` or `.Tests`, e.g. `MyProject.UnitTests.csproj` or `MyProject.Tests.csproj`.
-- Integration test project file names shall end with `.IntegrationTests`, e.g. `MyProject.IntegrationTests.vbproj`.
+- Integration test project file names shall end with `.IntegrationTests`, e.g. `MyProject.IntegrationTests.csproj`.
 - Performance test project file names shall end with `.PerformanceTests`, e.g. `MyProject.PerformanceTests.csproj`.
 - If `source.extension.vsixmanifest` is present next to the project file the project is by default considered to be a VSIX producing project.